Why Tailoring Beats Quality Writing

-This isn't about gaming a broken system.
-It's about translation.
+This is translation, not gaming a system.
 Your experience exists.
 Your skills are real.
 The only question is whether the words you're using to describe them match the words the employer — and their ATS — is looking for.
 Tailoring bridges that gap.

-Think of it the way I think about ad campaigns.
-You know your audience.
-You have a product that genuinely serves them.
-But if the creative doesn't speak their language — if it uses your terminology instead of theirs — the campaign fails.
-Same principle.
+Think of it like ad campaigns: you know your audience, you have a real product, but if the creative speaks your language instead of theirs, the campaign fails.
 Your resume is the creative.
-The job description is the audience brief.
-The ATS is the targeting layer that decides whether your ad even runs.
+The job description is the brief.
+The ATS is the filter.

 Tailoring is not about changing who you are on paper.
 It's about describing the same real experience using the employer's exact terminology.
 The experience doesn't change.
 The language does.

-Before you can tailor efficiently, you need a master document to tailor from.
-Most people don't have this — they have one resume they've been editing in place for years, which means every application starts from a slightly different baseline.
+Before you can tailor efficiently, you need one master document.
+Most people don't have this—they edit the same resume repeatedly, so every application starts from a different baseline.

-A base resume is comprehensive and unfiltered.
-It contains everything — every role, every bullet point, every skill, every tool.
-It's longer than what you'd actually submit.
-You never send it directly to anyone.
-It's the reservoir you pull from.
+A base resume is comprehensive.
+It has everything—every role, bullet, skill, tool—all longer than what you'd submit.
+You never send it to anyone.
+It's your working copy.

 Every role you've held with 4–6 bullets each written in achievement language · A comprehensive skills section with every tool, platform, and methodology you can legitimately claim · A summary paragraph that you'll customize per application · Education and certifications · Optional: projects, publications, or speaking if relevant

-Most people skim job descriptions looking for whether the role sounds interesting.
-For tailoring purposes, you need to read it like an analyst, not a candidate.
+You're not reading to see if the role sounds interesting.
+Read it like an analyst, not a candidate.

 1. High-frequency terms